Operation Branchform: Early concerns surrounding SNP finances

+Fundraising by the SNP for a proposed second Scottish independence referendum began in 2017.
+The fundraising effort was closed down after the snap general election of that year.
+Labour Party MSP James Kelly asked the Electoral Commission to investigate whether the SNP had spent the money on campaigning in the general election.
+The SNP denied this, saying the money raised was ring-fenced for a future referendum campaign.
+A second fundraiser followed in April 2019.
+This fundraiser also claimed to be ring-fencing donations for a specific purpose, saying "Our plan is to distribute An Independent Scotland: Household Guide to every household – all 2,460,000 of them!
+To achieve that, I am asking you to join me in making a donation to this specific project".

 In January 2020, the pro-independence blogger Stuart Campbell, through his website Wings Over Scotland, claimed that the SNP's published accounts for 2018 did not contain enough money to cover the ring-fenced sums that were said to have been raised.
+The SNP dismissed allegations that the money had been spent on party activities as "utter nonsense" and "categorically not true".

 In October 2020, the Electoral Commission published the SNP's 2019 accounts.
 These did not list the referendum campaign funds separately and showed that the money the SNP had to hand, around £97,000, was again much less than the amount that was said to be ring-fenced.
 The SNP's then treasurer, Colin Beattie, emailed SNP donors regarding allegations that the referendum campaign fund had already been spent.
 Beattie insisted that there was £593,501 in the "Referendum Appeal Fund" that was ready to be deployed "instantaneously", and that the SNP did not separate restricted funds from the rest of the annual accounts.
 Beattie claimed that the donations were "woven through" the income figures for that year.